goderich/dissertation/dissertation.md

 | Squliq       | roziq    |            | muzit      |
 | Proto-Atayal | \*rawɹiq | \*gumawɹag | \*mawɹit   |

 Here all other dialects have their regular correspondences, with the usual caveats: in both S'uli and Squliq, /aw/ may be coalesced into /o/ or not, depending on the speaker.
 Matu'uwal has a geminate /w/ in all three words (although final /k/ in *mawwik* 'to drill' is irregular).
 Unlike words with initial \*ɹa- in Proto-Atayal, there is no subdialect distinction here.
 It should thus be treated as a separate change of \*ɹ > w /w\_.
 It is unclear if a similar gemination process would happen after the glide \*y, as I have not been able to find cognates with such a sequence.
-Matu'uwal *ʔayyung* 'soup' may be a possible candidate (and the only word in Matu'uwal with geminate /y/ that I have found), but there is insufficient evidence from other dialects to make an accurate reconstruction.
+Matu'uwal *ʔayyung* 'soup' may be a possible candidate (and the only word in Matu'uwal with geminate \<y\> /j/ that I have found), but there is insufficient evidence from other dialects to make an accurate reconstruction.

 Proto-Atayal \*w is reflected as /w/ in most positions.
 In trisyllabic words, \*w was fortitioned into a fricative in several dialects, as shown in @tbl:proto-atayal-w.
 The data is scarce, and it is difficult to accurately identify the specific environment where it occurred for each dialect.